Why does Hollywood get accents so wrong? A dialect coach explains

 Perhaps one of the most provocative aspects of "Wild Mountain Thyme" is the casting of Christopher Walken.

-His every moment on screen is mesmerizing: "The King of New York"'s Frank White transported improbably to a farmhouse sitting room, bantering with his son by emitting Tommy Wiseau-style barks of laughter.
+His every moment on screen is mesmerizing: "The King of New York"'s Frank White transported improbably to a farmhouse sitting room.

 Why ask Walken to be anything other than the incredible Christopher Walken?
 It seems that "Wild Mountain Thyme" must surely, to some extent, be in on its own joke.